DoepDopiDope/WerewolvesCompany/README.md

 ### Werewolves

 Werewolves (and their allies) should prevent the villagers from reaching the daily quota.
-Sincre the scraps are counted towards the quota when entering the ship, it is useless for werewolves to try and bring scraps out of the ship.
+Since the scraps are counted towards the quota when entering the ship, it is useless for werewolves to try and bring scraps out of the ship.

+### Quota

+Villagers are required to meet a daily quota of by bringing scraps to the ship.
+The daily quota is computed as follows:

+`quota = totalLevelValue * (baseMultiplier + playerWeight * (Nplayers - NplayersOffset) )`, with default values being:
+- `baseMultiplier = 0.25`
+- `playerWeight = 0.05`
+- -`NplayersOffset = 3`.

+- This yields the default formula :

+`quota = totalLevelValue * (0.25 + 0.05 * (Nplayers-3) )`

+As a safeguard, the daily quota value can never reach a certain multiplier (default `maxMultiplier`) of the `totalLevelValue`.
+This can be edited from the config file.

+This formula was copied from what had been done for [Infected Company](https://thunderstore.io/c/lethal-company/p/InfectedCompany/InfectedCompany/).
+However, it included some game modifiers that affected the pace of the rounds.
+It is likely that this formula should be tweaked.
+All parameters can be edited from the Config File.